-Without glögg (pronounced “gluhg” by the Swedish, and “gloog” by the
+Without glögg (pronounced “gluhg” by the Swedes, and “gloog” by the

 Norwegians), the human population of northwestern Europe would have